Opportunities - Selection Processes

 Further details about the organization and its activities can be found on the National Farm Products Council's website.

 Candidates must apply online by 11:59 p.m.
-Eastern Time on July 20, 2017, via the Governor in Council Appointments website.
-Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the on-line application.
+Eastern Time on August 31, 2017, via the Governor in Council Appointments website.
+Your cover letter should be addressed to the Deputy Director of Selection Processes, Senior Personnel Secretariat, Privy Council Office, and should be sent only through the online application.
+If you applied between May 31 and July 20, 2017, you do not need to re-apply to be considered for one of these positions.

 Per diem: $350 - $400